3 Characteristics of a Godly Father

 The word “nurture” brings to my mind the idea of a tender plant.
 In order for that plant to grow and thrive, the caretaker must tend to it regularly — pulling weeds, watering, fertilizing.
 It requires lots of time and careful attention, and neglecting it will either cause it to die or at least come close to it.

-So, while my dad wasn't perfect, these are some of the things that I appreciate about him and that impacted me as his child.
+So, while my dad wasn't perfect a perfect human, these are some of the things that impacted me as a child and that I still appreciate about him today.